Opinions

 The Court first observed that the four-year gap between the closing of the case and the filing of the motion to reopen was substantial and the Debtor had knowledge of the judicial liens when he filed his petition and schedules.
 The Court also found that the Creditor had come forward with a sufficient showing of prejudice.
 Specifically, the Court observed that the Creditor had incurred unnecessary fees and costs pursuing its judgment since the Debtor’s case was closed and may also face additional, delay-related expenses in defending against the expected motion to avoid lien.
 Nevertheless, despite a showing of laches, courts retain great discretion in fashioning the appropriate equitable remedy and frequently opt to reopen closed cases where the prejudice is monetary and curable.
 Citing that guidance, the Court granted the motion to reopen the case, but conditioned its consideration of a motion to avoid the Creditor’s lien on the Debtor’s reimbursement of the reasonable fees and costs the Creditor incurred as a result of the delay.

-Lien Avoidance, Published No
+Lien Avoidance, Published Yes

 Order Overruling in Part and Sustaining in Part Objection to Expert Reports.
 Defendant objected to the admission and consideration of the Plaintiff’s expert reports, arguing that the opinions and proposed testimony failed to satisfy the reliability and relevancy requirements of Federal Rules of Evidence 401 and 702 and should be excluded from consideration on summary judgment.